ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/network-traffic-apimanager.md

 ### Discovery Agent

-Use variable `apimanager.filter` to select which API should be sent to Axway AMPLIFY platform.
-Only the matching APIs are transferred to Axway AMPLIFY platform.
+Use variable `apimanager.filter` to select which API should be sent to Axway Amplify platform.
+Only the matching APIs are transferred to Axway Amplify platform.
 See [Discover APIs](/docs/central/connect-api-manager/filtering-apis-to-be-discovered/).
-The Discovery Agent sends the following information to the Axway AMPLIFY platform:
+The Discovery Agent sends the following information to the Axway Amplify platform:

 * API definition using Swagger or WSDL depending on the API type (REST vs SOAP)
 * API documentation